siegeon/magic.lambda.scheduler/README.md

 A background thread will be used for executing scheduled tasks, and only _one_ background thread - Which implies that no tasks will ever be executing in parallel, to avoid thread starvation, due to logical errors in your schedules.
+All tasks are executed asynchronously, implying the execution thread will be released back to the operating system, as the thread is waiting for IO data, from socket connections, etc.

 When an interval task has finished executed, the next due date for the task's execution will be calculated using its interval pattern - Implying that if you use a 5 second pattern, the schedule for its next execution, will be